Ian Brown (sailor): More Successful Achievements

 During the 1980s, Ian Brown spent a sailing season racing the 16 ft Skiff Buckle Toyota.
 He achieved a podium placement in the NSW championships at Yarra Bay.

 In 1993, he and his crew, John Dorling and Barry Watson managed to achieve the 2nd spot in the 1993 Etchells Class World Championship, Brisbane, Australia.

 His most recent National Title wins are in the Farr 40 as tactician 2005, stepping in to skipper four heats with Martin Burke for Ian McCrossin and his team.
 They won the Dragon Class NSW championship on Sydney Harbour and two National titles in the SB20 class.

 Later, Ian bought and crewed the SB20, giving the skipper role to Nathan Outteridge.
 They won the 2011 Nationals.

 Interestingly Ian and Nathan put in a rushed SB20 charter boat effort with Tom Slingsby, who boasted his first attempt at being a forward hand during the 2011 SB20 World Championships at Torquay UK.

 In 2013, Ian went back to being the skipper in an attempt to with the 2013 Nationals.

 "The pre-regatta favourite, Brown and his crew of twin brothers Patrick Conway (bow & tactics) and Alex (mainsheet & tactics) and Scott Cotton (fourth hand) sailed a classy series with few errors.
 Their final scorecard of 19 points, a whopping 32.5 points from the nearest threat, proved an unclimbable mountain."

-In recent time Brown privately mentors some very successful Youths toward and into the senior Olympic programs.
+In recent times Brown mentors Youths for senior Olympic programs.